starthq/extractor/README.md

 Fork this repo by clicking the "Fork" button in the upper right of this page, then clone your fork with `git clone git@github.com:USERNAME/extractor.git` (substituting your username for USERNAME) then change to the project directory with `cd extractor`.

-To run, simply type `common-node .`
+To run, simply type `common-node index.js StartHQ https://starthq.com`

 ## API